Related publications

 If you'd like to talk to someone about your carer's assessment and how to prepare, contact Carers UK.

-If you need help to communicate or to make sense of the information you're given, for example, you may be entitled to an independent advocate during the carer’s assessment.
+Don’t forget to tell the council about any communication needs you have, so that adjustments can be made for you at your assessment, such as providing an interpreter or information in large print.
+If you need help to communicate or to make sense of the information you're given, you may be entitled to an independent advocate during the carer’s assessment.

 If you qualify for support, the council will contact you to discuss how they’re going to meet your needs.
 Examples of the kind of support you could be offered include:

 Councils are advised not to charge carers for support provided directly to them, but some will charge.
 If they do charge, you’ll be given a financial assessment to work out if you'll pay towards any support you’re offered.
 You must only be charged for support provided directly to you.
-You cannot be charged for care and support given to the person you care for.
+You cannot be charged for care and support given to the person you care for - they must be charged separately for this, if there is a charge.

 If you don’t qualify for support, this doesn’t mean you’re not a carer.
 The council must give you information and advice to help you in your caring role – for example, information about local carer support groups.